javacc/javacc/docs/faq.md

 Assuming that there are no occurrences of `*/` later in the file, this is an error (since a comment starts, but doesn't end) and should be diagnosed.
 If we use a single, complex regular expression to find comments, then the lexical error will be missed and, in this example at least, a syntactically correct sequence of seven tokens will be found.

-If we use the lexical states approach then the behaviour is different (although again incorrect) as the comment will be skipped - an `EOF` token will be produced after the token for `j` and no error will be reported by the token manager.
+If we use the lexical states approach then the behaviour is different (although again incorrect) as the comment will be skipped - an `EOF` token will be produced after the token for `j` and no error will be reported by the token manager <sup>[5](#footnote-5)</sup>.

 We can correct the lexical states approach with the use of `MORE` (see [What is MORE?](#question-3.14)).